G1TS23/Apod/README.md

 * USER can call two endpoints that bounce to Nasa's API :
     * **/api** : the picture of day
     * **/api/range?from=2025-02-01&to=2025-02-03** : pictures or videos within a time range)
-* SCRAPPER has almost th same endpoints but that stores object in database :
+* SCRAPPER has almost the same endpoints but that stores object in database :
     * **/api/scrap/today**
     * **/api/scrap/range?from=2025-02-11&to=2025-02-14**

-#### Bruno collection
+#### API collection

 In root directory there's a collection ``Apod_Bruno_Collection.json`` you can import in [Bruno](https://www.usebruno.com) or [Postman](https://www.postman.com) to test the API.
-In order to store the userToken after login you to add this post-request script :
+In order to store the userToken after login you to have to add this post-request script :

 * Bruno :